Change Point Inference for Non-Euclidean Data Sequences using Distance Profiles: Introduction

 The organization of the paper is as follows.
-In Section \ref{sec:pre}, we delve into the problem's setup, introducing the distance profiles and presenting our scan statistic.
-Section \ref{sec: theory} is dedicated to laying out the theoretical foundations of our proposed test, including a precise characterization of the asymptotic distribution of the scan statistic under the null hypothesis of no change points, analysis of the power of the test under contiguous alternatives and establishing rates of convergence for the estimated change point.
-Moving on to Section \ref{sec: simulation}, we introduce the various simulation settings, offering a comprehensive exploration of different types of random objects and change points scenarios.
+In Section \ref{sec:pre}, we first describe the problem's setup, introducing the distance profiles and presenting our scan statistic.
+The rest of Section \ref{sec:pre} is dedicated to laying out the methodology and the theoretical foundations of our proposed test, including a precise characterization of the asymptotic distribution of the scan statistic under the null hypothesis of no change points, analysis of the power of the test under local alternatives and establishing rates of convergence for the estimated change point.
+Moving on to Section \ref{sec: simulation}, we introduce the various simulation settings including exploration of different types of random objects and change points scenarios.
 The performance of our test is illustrated in real-world applications, namely, the MIT Reality Mining networks and the U.S. electricity generation compositional data, in Section \ref{sec: applicaiton}.
-Finally, in Section \ref{sec:discussion}, we discuss the capacities of this new method, limitations and avenues for future extensions.
-In particular, we explore in depth the adaptation of our method utilizing seeded binary segmentation \citep{kova:2023} to scenarios involving multiple change points, which we illustrate using the set up of stochastic block models with multiple change points.
+In Section \ref{sec:multCP} we explore the adaptation of our method utilizing seeded binary segmentation \citep{kova:2023} to scenarios involving multiple change points, which we illustrate using the set up of stochastic block models with multiple change points.
+We conclude with Section \ref{sec:discussion} where we discuss the capacities of this new method, limitations and avenues for future extensions.